What Is Microsoft Dynamics 365 Business Central?

-As digital transformation becomes a more attractive proposition for SMBs, decision makers are looking for which ERPs to incorporate into their organization.
-Vendors are scrambling to match the demand, and so we have Microsoft Dynamics 365 Business Central, an established ERP with a new lick of paint.
+As digital transformation becomes a more attractive proposition for SMBs in today’s climate of upheaval, decision makers are increasingly looking towards ERPs to incorporate into their organization.

 ERPs are software platforms that combine several modules—HR; supply chain management; accounting and finance; customer relationship management—and brings them under one umbrella.